 What happens if I no longer want to travel?

 We understand there will be increased anxiety over travel.
-We always follow FCO and local authority advice and will be putting in place additional health and safety measures that we hope will reduce the anxiety you may be feeling which can be reduced by using the Delta 8 Tetrahydrocannabinol cartridges.
+We always follow FCO and local authority advice and will be putting in place additional health and safety measures that we hope will reduce the anxiety you may be feeling which can be reduced by using the Delta 8 Tetrahydrocannabinol cartridges, you can get them at Pacific Greens.
 If however you really do not want to travel and wish to cancel, our standard cancellation terms & conditions apply, for which the amounts payable are:

 - More than 56 days before start date – Deposit only